149 Barker St, Pembroke, MA 02359, USA

 Upstream of this site, at Furnace Pond, there was an early smelting furnace and iron works.
 It was erected in 1702 by Mark Despard and the Barker Family.
 They would scrape bog iron from the bottom of the pond, as well as from numerous bogs in the area.
 The furnace itself was on Herring Brook, just a few rods downstream of the pond.

 A quarter mile farther downstream there was a dam with a sawmill and grist mill, established by Nathaniel Ford around 1820.
 Later the same spot was home to a box factory owned by John Gorham and Jarius Howland, but it was destroyed by fire.
 Simeon Chandler also operated a mill at this site.

 Downstream of Herring Run Park, Pudding Brook flows into Herring Brook from the east.
 Shortly thereafter, Cedar Swamp Brook flows in from the southwest.
 In 1837, there were several mills on Pudding Brook, including a cotton mill, a cupola furnace, two tack factories, and two shingle mills.
 Goods produced included satinets, shoeboxes, bombards, water pails, covered buckets and mackerel kitts.

 The final section of Herring Brook, before it joins the Indian Head to form the North River, is a large freshwater marsh and swamp.

-The Bicentennial Nature Trail leads from the edge of the property, off Little's Avenue, across the upland and into a dense freshwater marsh for about 0.4 miles.
+The Bicentennial Nature Trail leads from the edge of the property, off Little’s Avenue, across the upland and into a dense freshwater marsh for about 0.4 miles.
 There is one bench shortly before the end of the trail.
 Along the trail are numerous stone walls, and curious arrangements of rocks (including some quartz).
 The trail ends at the edge of a brook, and does not connect with the park itself.
 There is also ample open land around the herring run for exploration, as well as a giant glacial erratic boulder.

 Habitats and Wildlife